sweattep/ancient_quotes/README.md

 >He is the One Who creates you in different forms in the wombs of your mothers, as He wills: as male and female, handsome and ugly, black and white.
 There is no one worthy of being worshipped with love and reverence besides Him.
 He is Mighty and cannot be overpowered.
 He is Wise in His planning and legislation.

 >O children of Adam!
 Do not let Satan deceive you as he tempted your parents out of Paradise and caused their cover to be removed in order to expose their nakedness.
 Surely he and his soldiers watch you from where you cannot see them.
 We have made the devils allies of those who disbelieve.

+>Those who distance themselves from major and offensive sins and when they are angry at those who offend them by words or deeds they forgive their mistake and do not punish them for it.
+This pardon is a grace they offer when there is goodness and benefit in it.